Tampa Truck Accident AttorneyRequest Free Consultation

 Briefly exchange information with the truck driver as well.
 After you receive the treatment that you need, contact a truck accident lawyer as soon as possible to discuss your next steps.
 Do not speak with an insurance company or trucking company representative until you speak with a lawyer who can represent your claim.

-As Your Tampa Truck Accident Attorney, We Will Keep You Informed as We Go Through Each Step of Your Case to Uncover the Truth
+We Will Keep You Informed as We Go Through Each Step of Your Case to Uncover the Truth

 Your first meeting with our team at Vanguard Attorneys costs you nothing!
 Our firm works on a contingency basis, which means we only collect a percentage of your total recovery.
 Our team has the experience you need to help you in finding medical providers to guide your care for the injuries you suffered in your accident.